heyjoakim/devops-21/CONTRIBUTE.md

 #### Reviewing contributions
 Contributions are to be reviewed by atleast 1 direct access contributor.
 Please do direct any bugs, issues through github and not to the direct access contributers.

-Which distributed development workflow will we use?
+#### Which distributed development workflow will we use?
+To be answered!